Our Value for the first half of the autumn term 2018-19 is GENEROSITY.

 Earth provides enough to satisfy every man's need, but not every man's greed (Mahatma Gandhi).

-Our Value for the first half of the autumn term 2016-17 is GENEROSITY.
+Our value for the first half of the summer term 2019-20 is SERVICE:

-Our value for the second half of the summer term 2015-16 is WISDOM.
+Our value for the second half of the summer term 2019-20 is TRUTHFULNESS.

 Christians believe that true wisdom comes from God.
 As a believer grows in faith so wisdom will increase.
 In the Bible wisdom is seen both as a gift from God and a characteristic of God.
 In his parables Jesus taught that placing trust in God and recognising what is of value in life brings fulfilment.